CreativeGoTech/Swift-Chat/README.md

  # - It helps user to login via Name , and name is also diplayed with the chat send.
  #  - once logout , try to refresh it.
 # note: Open diffrent browser and make your chat.
+# Below is the video of this project.

 https://github.com/CreativeGoTech/Swift-Chat/assets/157581299/6bdf5ef4-6ea8-4d63-8e0a-883a5f0fd72d